ViktoriiaKovalova/leetcode_solutions/README.md

 # leetcode_solutions
-Here are some of my solutions for problems on leetcode :)
+Here are some of my solutions for problems on leetcode (mostly C++, sometimes Python) :)